officelearn/azure-docs.sv-se/articles/cognitive-services/text-analytics/how-tos/text-analytics-how-to-sentiment-analysis.md

 ## <a name="summary"></a>Sammanfattning

-I den här artikeln har du lärt dig begrepp och arbets flöde för sentiment-analys genom att använda Textanalys i Azure Cognitive Services.
-Sammanfattningsvis:
+In this article, you learned concepts and workflow for sentiment analysis by using Text Analytics in Azure Cognitive Services.
+Sammanfattning:

-+ [Attitydanalys-API: et](https://westcentralus.dev.cognitive.microsoft.com/docs/services/TextAnalytics-v2-1/operations/56f30ceeeda5650db055a3c9) är tillgängligt för valda språk.
++ The [Sentiment Analysis API](https://westcentralus.dev.cognitive.microsoft.com/docs/services/TextAnalytics-v2-1/operations/56f30ceeeda5650db055a3c9) is available for selected languages.
-+ JSON-dokument i begär ande texten innehåller ID, text och språkkod.
++ JSON documents in the request body include an ID, text, and language code.
-+ POST-begäran är till en `/sentiment` slut punkt genom att använda en anpassad [åtkomst nyckel och en slut punkt](../../cognitive-services-apis-create-account.md#get-the-keys-for-your-resource) som är giltig för din prenumeration.
++ The POST request is to a `/sentiment` endpoint by using a personalized [access key and an endpoint](../../cognitive-services-apis-create-account.md#get-the-keys-for-your-resource) that's valid for your subscription.
-+ Svars utdata som består av en sentiment Poäng för varje dokument-ID kan strömmas till alla appar som accepterar JSON.
-Exempel på appar är Excel och Power BI, så att du kan namnge några.
++ Response output, which consists of a sentiment score for each document ID, can be streamed to any app that accepts JSON.
+Example apps include Excel and Power BI, to name a few.

-## <a name="see-also"></a>Se även
+## <a name="see-also"></a>Se också

  [Översikt över Textanalys](../overview.md) [Vanliga frågor och svar](../text-analytics-resource-faq.md)</br>
  [Produktsida för textanalys](//go.microsoft.com/fwlink/?LinkID=759712)